StarArawn/kayak_ui/rfcs/rfc-4-text-selection-design.md

 ##### 4.1.3.
 Alternative - `Arc`-ing

-Selection only deals with two things: itself and the widget tree.
-As we saw in the section above, we can freely edit a selection, but need to use `KayakContext` as a bridge to read/write the widget tree.
+Selection only deals with two things: itself and the node tree.
+As we saw in the section above, we can freely edit a selection, but need to use `KayakContext` as a bridge to read/write the tree.
 This was due to issues with borrowing while we mutably borrow `KayakContext` for rendering.

-One way around this would be to change `KayakContext::widget_manager` from just a basic `WidgetManager` to an `Arc<RwLock<WidgetManager>>`.
-Doing so, allows us to store a reference to the manager (and thus, its widget trees) in the selection object directly.
+One way around this would be to either change `KayakContext::widget_manager` from just a basic `WidgetManager` to an `Arc<RwLock<WidgetManager>>` (if we store the selection object in `KayakContext`) or we change `WidgetManager::node_tree` to an `Arc<RwLock<Tree>>`.
+Doing so, allows us to store a reference to the manager— or tree— in the selection object directly.

 It should be safe to do so since we render widgets one-at-a-time on a single thread anyway.
 And this would allow the API to look something more like: